azagaya/laigter-docs/docs/source/HowTo/normal-map-generation.rst

 Soft Control
 """"""""""""

-This control also makes the same effect that its homonimous in the *Enhance* group.
+This control also makes the same effect that it's homonymous in the *Enhance* group.

 .. figure:: img/bump-soft-map.gif